RWOverdijk/BjyAuthorize/README.md

 [![Travis-CI Build Status](https://api.travis-ci.org/bjyoungblood/BjyAuthorize.png?branch=master)](https://travis-ci.org/bjyoungblood/BjyAuthorize)

-This module is designed provide a facade for `Zend\Permissions\Acl` that will ease its usage with modules and applications.
+This module is designed to provide a facade for `Zend\Permissions\Acl` that will ease its usage with modules and applications.
 By default, it provides simple setup via config files or by using `Zend\Db` or Doctrine ORM/ODM (via ZfcUserDoctrineORM).